stamen/fieldpapers/README.md

 See [INSTALL.md](https://github.com/stamen/fieldpapers/blob/master/INSTALL.md) for a guide to installing Field Papers.

-If you are handy with [Vagrant](), can start with the [Vagrant Install Instructions](https://github.com/stamen/fieldpapers/blob/master/VAGRANT.md)
+If you are handy with [Vagrant](), you can start with the [Vagrant Install Instructions](https://github.com/stamen/fieldpapers/blob/master/VAGRANT.md)

 ## About Field Papers